 The little grey cells set to work on an idea for a recipe that I could eat, finding myself in the position that I can no longer tolerate potato.
 In the next few moments I came across a tin of butter beans.
 Tah-dah!
 The universe had heard me and presented me with the answer.
 Don’t you just love it when that happens.

 I have made this recipe with both gluten free bread crumbs and brioche breadcrumbs too, both work equally well but the brioche is likely to have dairy or egg in it so be aware of this.
-Another recipe you may be interested in if you like the sound of this Corned Beef Hash Cake is my no potato Fennel Fish Cakes.
+Another recipe you may be interested in if you like the sound of this Corned Beef Hash Cake is my Fennel Fish Cakes; gluten free, dairy free and potato free!

 - 400 g tin of corned beef